 You may be asking yourself why?

-If a manufacturer had more vans than customer and needs to sell old stock they could simply get their dealers to have a big sale.
-They may well discount a £25,000 van and sell it for £16995 great deal yes!
+If a manufacturer had more vans than customers and needs to sell old stock, they could simply get their dealers to have a big sale.
+They may well discount a £25,000 van and sell it for £16,995 great deal yes!
 But imagine what that would do to the resale market value of the product.
-Its critical that the residual value remains high because that’s what gives us the low monthly payments in the first place.
+It is critical that the residual value remains high because that is what gives us the low monthly payments in the first place.
 When we market a lease, when we quote and on the finance agreement we are not legally required to show you the sale price of the van because or finance charges because it’s a rental agreement, not a purchase.
-You still get a great deal the residual value is protected, and everyone is happy so that dear customer is why you're often directed toward a lease.
+You still get a great deal the residual value is protected, and everyone is happy, so that is why as a customer you are often directed towards a lease.

 Most manufacturers prefer brokers to sell their vans on Lease products as the vehicle is sold on a monthly rental.
 The finance company is not legally required to show the discounted cost and APR.
 Therefore the cost of the vehicle is not clear.
 At Rapidvans we make our quotes clear showing the discount your receiving and final payment, so you know exactly what you’re paying.